 What to Serve With Broccoli Cheese Soup

-I love to serve this style of soup with popovers or fresh yeast rolls with butter.
-Or, with a thick soup like this one, you can serve it in bread bowls just like Panera does.
+I love serving this soup style with popovers or fresh yeast rolls with butter.
+For a thick soup like this one, you can serve it in bread bowls, just like Panera does.
 You can buy bread bowls from some stores.

 How to Reheat Your Soup

-If you have leftover soup and need to reheat it, just add a little milk because it may have thickened in your refrigerator.
+If you have leftover soup and need to reheat it, add a little milk.
+It may have thickened in your refrigerator.

 More Panera Bread Recipes